Diebuster

-DieBuster, also known as Aim for the Top 2! (トップをねらえ 2!, Toppu o Nerae Tsū!) and GunBuster 2, is a Japanese original video animation (OVA) series directed by Kazuya Tsurumaki, written by Yōji Enokido and animated by Gainax.
-It was created to commemorate the studio's 20th anniversary in 2004, and is a sequel to their 1988 OVA GunBuster.
+Diebuster, also known as Aim for the Top 2! (トップをねらえ 2!, Toppu o Nerae Tsū!) and Gunbuster 2, is a Japanese original video animation (OVA) series directed by Kazuya Tsurumaki, written by Yōji Enokido, and animated by Gainax.
+It was created to commemorate the studio's 20th anniversary in 2004, and is a sequel to their 1988 OVA Gunbuster.

 A compilation film, titled Aim for the Top! & Aim for the Top 2!
 The Gattai Movie!! (トップをねらえ!&トップをねらえ2! 合体劇場版!!, Toppu o Nerae! & Toppu o Nerae 2!
-Gattai Gekijōban!!), which condenses GunBuster and DieBuster into two feature-length films, was released on October 1, 2006.
+Gattai Gekijōban!!), which condenses Gunbuster and Diebuster into two feature-length films, was released on October 1, 2006.

-It was licensed for American release by Bandai Visual USA as GunBuster 2.
-Discotek Media has since re-licensed DieBuster as GunBuster 2: DieBuster and was released on May 21, 2013.
+It was licensed for American release by Bandai Visual USA as Gunbuster 2.
+Discotek Media has since re-licensed Diebuster as Gunbuster 2: Diebuster, which was released on May 21, 2013.
 A manga adaptation of the series is available in Japan.

 Story

 Top o Nerae 2!
-DieBuster follows the story of Nono, a country girl who dreams of becoming a space pilot (or, to be more precise, "like Nonoriri", the meaning of which is revealed as the series progresses) who, due to a chance encounter with an actual space pilot, finds herself becoming part of the elite Fraternity.
+Diebuster follows the story of Nono, a country girl who dreams of becoming a space pilot (or, to be more precise, "like Nonoriri", the meaning of which is revealed as the series progresses) and who, due to a chance encounter with an actual space pilot, finds herself becoming part of the elite Fraternity.
 Made up of teenage pilots called Topless, and armed with quasi-humanoid weapons called Buster Machines, the Fraternity's mission is to protect the people of the Solar System from attack by swarms of space monsters.

-After dealing with swarms of space monsters, and the personal conflicts of the Topless themselves, the empire discovers a threat of a real space monster when the Serpentine Sisters attempt to awaken something they call "an eternal Topless", which could destroy the space monsters for them and provide them with a way to keep from ever losing their Topless power.
+After dealing with the swarms of space monsters, and the personal conflicts of the Topless themselves, the empire discovers the threat of another space monster when the Serpentine Sisters attempt to awaken something they call "an eternal Topless", which could destroy the space monsters for them and provide them with a way to keep from ever losing their Topless power.
 This so-called "Topless" is a true space monster, as Lal'C learns when she witnesses its vicious attacks against her comrades.
 During these events, Nono's potent powers as Buster Machine no. 7 awaken, and she and the Topless defeat the real space monster.
-They encounter the last of the space monsters carrying a black hole and using it as an warping method.
+They encounter the last of the space monsters carrying a black hole and using it as a method for warping space.